phackt/phackt.github.io/_posts/2020-11-26-delegation-contrainte-kerberos-avec-transition-protocole.markdown

 excerpt_separator: <!--more-->
 lang: fr
 ---
-*P.S: an english version will be translated soon.*
+*P.S: an english version will be available soon.*

 Bonjour,